dkazmer/Obsidium/README.md

 # Obsidium
-Intuitive wrapper class for the JS observers:
+Declarative wrapper class for the JS observers:

 ### Rationale